 Your baby may be at risk for long-term problems due to an immature brain and nervous system.
-The earlier your baby is born, the greater the risk for long-term problems.
-There are early intervention programs that can help your baby from birth to age 3 with developmental delays or disabilities.
-Ask your healthcare provider for more information about early intervention programs.
+Early intervention programs can help your baby from birth to age 3 with developmental delays or disabilities.
+Ask your newborn's pediatrician for more information about early intervention programs.
 Your baby may be at risk for any of the following:

 Growth and development milestones in the first year of life:

-Get support for you and your baby:
+Get support for you and your newborn:

-Follow up with your baby's healthcare provider as directed:
+Follow up with your baby's pediatrician as directed:

 Write down your questions so you remember to ask them during your visits.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.